The Necessary Next Steps to Job Hunting

 Responsible Serving (Serving It Right)

-You will need to get your responsible serving certificate.
+You need your responsible serving certificate.
 In BC, we use Serving It Right.
 The program is administered by the government and anyone that sells alcohol, in any capacity, needs to have this certification.
 This is an online program that should take 2-3 hours and does have a multiple choice test at the end of it.
 It’s $35 and you have a couple attempts at successfully completing the test.
 Many people in the hospitality industry already have Serving It Right and now need to renew their certification every 5 years.

 Employers like eager and trainable people